SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 It was also surprising for me to learn, that the Big Hole in Kimberley is basically an excavated volcano.
 Kimberlite pipes, such as the one in Kimberley, are deep, cylindrical geological formations formed by volcanic eruptions that bring material from deep within the Earth’s mantle to the surface.
 These eruptions, which occurred millions of years ago, forcefully expel kimberlite—a type of volcanic rock—along with various minerals, including diamonds.
 Diamonds crystallize under intense heat and pressure, typically around 140 to 190 kilometers below Earth's surface, and are then transported to the surface through these kimberlite eruptions.

-Cecil Rhodes, one of the most influential figures in British colonial history, made his fortune in Kimberley, South Africa, through his involvement in the diamond mining industry.
+Cecil Rhodes, one of the most influential figures in British colonial history, made his fortune in Kimberley.
 Arriving in the city in the 1870s, he quickly became a key player in the burgeoning diamond trade.
 Rhodes initially invested in diamond mining, working his way up through shrewd business dealings and acquisitions.
 His most notable move was the formation of the De Beers Mining Company in 1888, which, over time, came to control the vast majority of the world’s diamond production.
 Rhodes’s monopoly on the diamond industry made him extraordinarily wealthy, and he used this wealth to pursue an aggressive expansionist agenda in southern Africa, eventually founding the colony of Rhodesia (modern-day Zimbabwe and Zambia) in his name.
 His approach to business was both ruthless and visionary, with his relentless drive for control of the diamond trade leading to vast consolidation of mining operations and the shaping of the global diamond market.

 Rhodes’s wealth and influence allowed him to become a prominent political figure in both Britain and South Africa.
 He served as the Prime Minister of the Cape Colony from 1890 to 1896 and was a fervent advocate for British imperialism.
 His vision of a British-controlled African empire stretched from the Cape to Cairo, leading him to push for the colonization and economic exploitation of vast areas of Africa.